 - Have a read of the various classes we have available

-- Go to the timetable and select the class you’d like to book
+- Go to the timetable and select the class you’d like to book.
+Use the filters at the top select the studio most convenient for you

 - Create a login to our booking system and complete your registration details